-John H. Tucker has been our Chief Executive Officer since January 2017 and has also served on our board of directors since that time.
-Prior to that, from 2016 to 2017, Mr. Tucker served as chief executive officer of Algal Scientific Corporation.
-Before Algal Scientific, from 2014 to 2016, Mr. Tucker served as chief executive officer of Alcresta, a developer of enzyme-based products for patients with acute and chronic diseases.
-Prior to Alcresta, from late 2013 to April 2014, Mr. Tucker worked at Nelson Bach U.S. Ltd., a natural healthcare products manufacturer, as chief executive officer of its North American business.
-Prior to that, he served as senior vice president and chief commercial officer of Incline Therapeutics, a hospital-focused specialty pharmaceutical company, from 2012 until the company was purchased by The Medicines Company in January 2013.
-Mr. Tucker continued in his role at The Medicines Company through the transition into late 2013.
-Mr. Tucker joined Incline from AMAG Pharmaceuticals, a pharmaceutical company developing products that treat adults with iron deficiency anemia, where he was senior vice president, Commercial Operations in 2012.
-Prior to AMAG Pharmaceutical company.
-Prior to Basilea, from 2002 to 2007, Mr. Tucker was executive vice president, Sales and Marketing at Indevus Pharmaceuticals, a specialty pharmaceutical company.
-Mr. Tucker also previously served at ALZA, a global pharmaceutical company, and at Johnson & Johnson, including as senior director of trade relations, government sales and senior care.
+John H. Tucker has served as our President, Chief Executive Officer and Director since January 2017.
+From 2016 to 2017, Mr. Tucker served as Chief Executive Officer of Algal Scientific, a biotechnology company and from 2014 to 2016, Mr. Tucker served as Chief Executive Officer of Alcresta Therapeutics, a developer of enzyme-based products for patients with acute and chronic diseases.
+From 2013 to 2014, Mr. Tucker served as Chief Executive Officer of the North American business of Nelson Bach U.S. Prior to that, he served as Senior Vice President and Chief Commercial Officer of Incline Therapeutics from 2012 through its acquisition by The Medicines Company in 2013.
+Prior to Incline, Mr. Tucker served as Senior Vice President, Commercial Operations at AMAG Pharmaceuticals.
+From 2002 to 2011, Mr. Tucker served in senior executive operations and commercial roles at Basilea Pharmaceuticals and Indevus Pharmaceuticals.
+Mr. Tucker also held several sales and development roles at ALZA, a global pharmaceutical company, and at Johnson & Johnson.
+Mr. Tucker has served on the board of directors of Eleusis Ltd., a privately-held clinical stage life science company, since July 2021.
 Mr. Tucker holds a B.A. from Plymouth State College and an M.B.A. from New Hampshire College.
 We believe Mr. Tucker is qualified to serve on our board of directors because of his extensive and broad range of experience in business and healthcare product development, including previous experience growing companies in the pharmaceutical industry.

 Jack A. Khattar has served as a member of our board of directors since June 2016 and as Chairman of our board of directors since November 2017.
-Mr. Khattar founded Supernus Pharmaceuticals, a pharmaceutical company, (Nasdaq:SUPN) in 2005, and has served as its president, chief executive officer, secretary and director since then.
-From 1999 to 2005, Mr. Khattar served in various positions during that time as a board member, president and chief executive officer of Shire Laboratories Inc., the drug delivery subsidiary of Shire plc.
-From 1999 to 2004, he also served as a member of Shire plc's Executive Committee.
-Prior to that, Mr. Khattar served as an executive officer and the chairman of the Management Committee at CIMA Labs Inc., a drug delivery company where he was also responsible for business development, corporate alliances and strategic planning.
-Prior to joining CIMA in 1995, Mr. Khattar held several marketing and business development positions at Merck & Co., Novartis, Playtex and Kodak Company in various locations, including the United States, Europe and the Middle East.
-Mr. Khattar served on the board of Rockville Economic Development, Inc. from 2003 until 2013.
-He currently serves on the board of directors of Prevacus, Inc., a privately held development stage biotechnology company and on the Advisory Board of New Rhein Healthcare.
-Mr. Khattar earned his degrees in Marketing with a B.B.A. from American University of Beirut and an M.B.A. from the Wharton School of the University of Pennsylvania.
-We believe that Mr. Khattar's leadership, executive, managerial, business and pharmaceutical company experience, along with his more than 25 years of industry experience in the development and commercialization of pharmaceutical products and drug delivery technologies, qualify him to be a director.
+Mr. Khattar is the founder of Supernus Pharmaceuticals, a pharmaceutical company, (Nasdaq: SUPN) where he has served as President, Chief Executive Officer and Secretary and a Director since 2005.
+From 1999 to 2005, Mr. Khattar served in various positions as a board member, President and Chief Executive Officer of Shire Laboratories Inc., the drug delivery subsidiary of Shire plc.
+From 1999 to 2004, he also served as a member of Shire plc's executive committee.
+Prior to that, Mr. Khattar served as an executive officer and the Chairman of the management committee at CIMA Labs Inc. (CIMA), a drug delivery company where he was also responsible for business development, corporate alliances and strategic planning.
+Prior to joining CIMA in 1995, Mr. Khattar held several marketing and business development positions at Merck & Co., Novartis, Playtex and Kodak in various locations, including the United States, Europe and the Middle East.
+Mr. Khattar currently serves on the boards of directors of Navitor Pharmaceuticals, LLC, a privately-held pharmaceutical company, is the Chairman of the board of directors of Cognition Therapeutics Inc. (Nasdaq: CGTX), a publicly-traded pharmaceutical company, and serves on the advisory board of New Rhein Healthcare, a private equity firm.
+Mr. Khattar earned his degrees in Marketing with a BBA from American University of Beirut and an MBA from the Wharton School of the University of Pennsylvania.
+We believe that Mr. Khattar's leadership, executive, managerial, business and pharmaceutical company experience, along with his more than 30 years of industry experience in the development and commercialization of pharmaceutical products and drug delivery technologies, qualify him to be a director.